Zaia-Blog/Threat-Hunts/The Buyer.md

 ---

-## 🔬 Investigation Walkthrough
+## 🔬 How I Solved It

-### Starting Point — Find the First Alert
+### Starting Point — Follow the Alert

-The only starting point was a Defender alert about `DisableAntiSpyware` being modified.
-That immediately pointed to device `as-pc2` and user `david.mitchell`.
-Everything else was built from there.
+The only entry point was a Defender alert about `DisableAntiSpyware` being modified.
+That immediately gave me the device (`as-pc2`) and the user (`david.mitchell`).
+I built everything outward from there.

 ---

-### Mapping the Infrastructure (Q5–Q8)
+### Mapping Infrastructure in One Pass (Q5–Q8)

-One query against `DeviceNetworkEvents` surfaced everything at once: payload domains, C2 IPs, and the AnyDesk relay.
-This solved four questions in a single pass.
+One query against `DeviceNetworkEvents` gave me everything at once: both payload domains, both C2 IPs, and the AnyDesk relay.
+Four questions solved in a single run.

 ```kql
 DeviceNetworkEvents